Not a Narcissist? Signs Your Partner May Be a ‘Covert’ Narcissist

 Photo Credit: Shutterstock.

-Deep down, you feel like you deserve special treatment or recognition, even if you don’t voice these desires openly.
+Deep down, they feel they deserve special treatment or recognition, even if they don’t openly voice these desires.

 Unrealistic Expectations